Code of Conduct in Practice #2: Maintaining Personal and Professional Boundaries

 Notifications

 The SWRB receives notifications about breaches of professional boundaries by registered social workers.
-These notifications may take the form of complaints or concerns raised by members of the public, people receiving social work services, employers or colleagues.
-This includes situations where social workers have:
+These may be complaints or concerns raised by members of the public, people receiving social work services, employers or colleagues, including situations where social workers have:

-• entered into personal relationships with their clients, members of the client’s whānau or someone else in the client’s support network.
-This could be either one of their own clients (past or present), or clients of the service they work for.
+• entered into personal relationships with their own clients or clients of the service they work for, members of the client’s whānau or someone else in the client’s support network

-• sent emails, images/photos via social media, or text messages to young people or students outside the professional setting
+• sent emails, images/photos via social media, or text messages to clients, that are unrelated to their professional role

-• maintained contact with clients “off the books” following the end of their professional client-social work relationship
+• maintained contact with clients “off the books” following the end of the professional client-social work relationship

 • invited clients into their home